 Yes.
-It is possible have flu, or other respiratory illnesses, and COVID-19 at the same time, or one right after the other.
-We do not know at this time how severe that could become for any one individual.
+It is possible have flu, or other respiratory illnesses, and COVID-19 at the same time.

-To prevent the spread of Flu, Covid-19 and other respiratory viruses, you can follow recognized hygiene measures.
+To prevent the spread of the flu, COVID-19 and other viruses, be sure to follow good hygiene measures, like:

-- Always keep your hands clean – wash with soap many times per day, especially after touching any shared objects, when you are in public spaces and before you eat.
+- Always keep your hands clean – wash with warm water and soap many times per day, especially after touching any shared objects, when you are in public spaces, and before you eat.
 Use hand sanitizer when you cannot wash with soap.

 - Wear a mask or face covering when you are in indoor public spaces or need to be closer than 2m with someone you do not live with.
-Be careful when readjusting your mask to only touch by the ear loops, not over the fabric itself.
+Be careful when readjusting your mask - only touch it by the ear loops, not the fabric.

 - Avoid contact with people who are sick as they may be contagious.
-Do not get close to them and do not touch objects they have used, like their utensils for instance.
-Ask them to avoid visiting you until they have gotten better.
+Do not get close to them and do not touch objects they have used, like their phone.
+Ask them to avoid visiting you until they are better.

 - Cough or sneeze in your elbow or in a tissue.
 See Coughing and sneezing without contaminating.